MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 #### <a name="campaign-audienceadsbidadjustment"></a>Audience Ads Bid Adjustment
 The NativeBidAdjustment property is renamed as AudienceAdsBidAdjustment in the [AdGroup](../campaign-management-service/adgroup.md) and [Campaign](../campaign-management-service/campaign.md) objects.

+Instead of setting the [AdFormatPreference](../campaign-management-service/expandedtextad.md#adformatpreference) of an expanded text ad to *Native*, you must set it to *AudienceAd*.

 ### <a name="campaign-newfeatures"></a>New Features